 Joel Schwartz, Senior Vice President and General Manager, Global New Business Development, EMC (Retired)

 Joel Schwartz is the retired Senior Vice President and General Manager of Global New Business Development at EMC Corporation.
 In that role, Schwartz initiated EMC's R&D efforts in Brazil, Russia, India, China, Singapore and Mexico as well as numerous investments/acquisitions in Israeli companies and joint ventures in China.
 Earlier at EMC, Schwartz headed the Clariion Storage Division and later the Supply Chain and Procurement functions as well as all Hardware Engineering.
 Schwartz joined EMC in 1999 where he was the Senior VP and GM of the Clariion Storage Division as well as VP of Worldwide Sales and Marketing.

 Schwartz is an advisor or board member/ observer to numerous startups and venture funds in Boston and New York.
 He is a former Board of Trustees member of Mass Ventures, a state of Massachusetts venture capital organization.
 Schwartz is a Board Member of the business schools at Worcester Polytech and Brandeis University.
 He is also the Chairman of the Visiting Committee on Globalization at Case Western Reserve University.
 Schwartz is a member and Treasurer of the Finca Vigia Foundation, a non-profit organization working to preserve Hemingway's legacy in Cuba.

-President Emeritus, The University of Massachusetts & Distinguished Professor of Higher Education, Emerging Technologies, and Innovation, The University of Massachusetts Lowell
+Jack Wilson, Ph.D., President Emeritus The University of Massachusetts and Distinguished Professor of Higher Education, Emerging Technologies, and Innovation, The University of Massachusetts Lowell